IAmMosi/Stcock_Prediction/README.md

 2. EMA (Exponential Moving Avreage): <br />
 Exponential Moving Average (EMA) is similar to Simple Moving Average (SMA), measuring trend direction over a period of time.
 However, whereas SMA simply calculates an average of price data, EMA applies more weight to data that is more current.
 Because of its unique calculation, EMA will follow prices more closely than a corresponding SMA.
 You can find its formula [hear](https://www.investopedia.com/ask/answers/122314/what-exponential-moving-average-ema-formula-and-how-ema-calculated.asp#:~:text=The%20exponential%20moving%20average%20(EMA)%20is%20a%20technical%20chart%20indicator,importance%20to%20recent%20price%20data).
 3. RSI (Relative Strength Index): <br />
 The Relative Strength Index (RSI), developed by J. Welles Wilder, is a momentum oscillator that measures the speed and change of price movements.
 The RSI oscillates between zero and 100.
 Traditionally the RSI is considered overbought when above 70 and oversold when below 30.
-You can find its formula [hear](https://www.investopedia.com/terms/r/rsi.asp).
+You can find its formula [hear](https://www.investopedia.com/terms/r/rsi.asp).<br />
 Now, I am going to explaine the functions i have wrote in my code.
 # Functions
+I have wrote functions in my code to solve the problem.
+Now, take a look on them: <br />
+1. def load(): <br />
+This function loads input file from website to start work. <br />
+2. def save():<br />
+This function saves each loaded data from website for future uses.<br />
+3. def read_file():<br />
+This functoin reads file that is loaded from website.<br />
+4. def read_input():<br />
+This function turns the input file to string.<br />
+5. def process_input():<br />
+This function processes input string and spits it to lists of stock names, prices, owned stocks ana ... . <br />
+6. def update_data():<br />
+After each iteration, This function updates the lists of data.